-Even if you know Olympic athletes and elite bodybuilders count stretching as an integral part of their warm-up routine, you still find yourself skipping it before a workout.
+Even if you’re aware that Olympic athletes and elite bodybuilders count stretching as an integral part of their warm-up routine, you still find yourself skipping it before a workout.
 Why?
-Because unlike strength training, you don’t see results from stretching.
+Because, unlike strength training and a full-body workout, you don’t see results from stretching.
 But if you’re doing it right, you’re not supposed to.

 Every year around the holidays, Torres would get a nice bag of oranges from the therapist for all those referrals.
 Torres developed his current training method and “now I don’t get oranges anymore.”

-Torres found that people have injuries like golf or tennis elbow, but don’t even play those sports.
-Clients would resist stretching or rely on the same stretches they’ve been doing since high school, like grabbing one foot behind you to stretch the hamstrings or pushing an arm held at a right angle against a door frame.
-Neither are particularly effective and they do nothing to improve flexibility.
+Torres found that people have injuries like golf or tennis elbow but don’t even play those sports.
+Clients would resist stretching or rely on the same stretches they’ve been doing ever since high school, like grabbing one foot behind you to stretch the hamstrings or pushing an arm held at a right angle against a door frame.
+Neither is particularly effective, and they do nothing to improve flexibility.

-Torres points out that many of us put in time at the gym — growing bigger, getting more fit — but, in the end, we have no flexibility.
+Torres pointed out that many of us put in time at the gym — growing bigger, getting more fit — but in the end, we have no flexibility.
 How do we achieve that?

 “We encourage a direct, focused strategy to open up muscles, emphasizing active flexibility.
 Every strength movement should be complemented with a counter stretch.”

 “First, we take the weight away.
 Master your body first, then build as we open the body up.
-Cut out some of the repetitive and insert the relevant,” says Torres.
+Cut out some of the repetitive and insert the relevant,” Torres said.

 This method requires more time and patience to start.
-Torres suggests adding three to five repetitions of each counter-stretch to your routine.
-Then each stretch must be held for 90 to 120 seconds to make an impact.
+Torres suggested adding three to five repetitions of each counter-stretch to your routine.
+Then holding each for 90 to 120 seconds to make an impact.
 “The pain you’ll start to feel about 30 seconds into a stretch triggers our fight or flight instincts.
 The job here is to wait.
-Once you’ve gotten used to the stretch, then we may add weight or assist you with pushing further after you’ve gotten used to it,” he explains.
-Torres compares it to football players who take ballet or Pilates classes to add flexibility.
+Once you’ve gotten used to the stretch, then we may add weight or assist you with pushing further after you’ve gotten used to it,” he explained.
+Torres compared it to football players who take ballet or Pilates classes to add flexibility.

-Torres suggests stretching every day.
+Torres suggested stretching every day.
 With perseverance, these stretches will make muscles longer, more mobile, and perform better.

-One of Torres’s coaches, Jorge Reyes, was a bodybuilder before joining the Will Space team.
-“I was in great shape, but my chest was so tight it pulled my shoulders forward so I was curled up,” says Reyes.
+One of Torres’s former coaches, Jorge Reyes, was a bodybuilder before joining the Will Space team.
+“I was in great shape, but my chest was so tight it pulled my shoulders forward so I was curled up,” Reyes said.
 “I knew all these other guys who were jacked, but couldn’t even bend over to pick up a pencil.”

 Recommended post-bench press, this stretch is basically the opposite movement.
-Form a table with your body, where your chest and belly are the top of the table.
-Your bent knees form one set of legs; your arms, extended down from the shoulder from the others.
+Form a table with your body, where your chest and belly are on the top of the table.
+Your bent knees form one set of legs; your arms, extended down from the shoulder, form the others.
 Your hands are flat, pointing away “north” of your head.
 Rock forward through the knees while engaging the traps, abs, and glutes.